Public Transportation tips in Puerto Vallarta

 Buses can be flagged down like taxis

-A little uncomfortable, no A/C, but a great experience
+A little uncomfortable, sometimes A/C, but a great experience

 Sometimes there are no seats so expect to stand.
 Hold on!